Heimdal

 Contents:

-Data Execution Prevention (DEP) is a Microsoft security technology (for Windows operating systems) that prevents malicious code from being executed from system memory locations.
-By using a set of hardware and software technologies DEP is performing additional checks in memory to help protect against exploits.
+Data Execution Prevention (DEP) is a Microsoft security technology and a crucial security feature for Windows operating systems that prevents malicious code from being executed from system memory locations.
+By using a set of hardware and software technologies, DEP performs additional checks in memory to help protect against exploits.

-Malware may be executing malicious code from memory locations that ought to only be utilized by Windows or other accepted programs.
-If DEP detects an application on your computer that is improperly utilizing memory, it will terminate the program and notify you.
+Malware may be executing malicious code from memory locations that only Windows or other accepted programs should use.
+If DEP detects that an application on your computer uses memory improperly, it will terminate the program and notify you.

 How Data Execution Prevention Works

 DEP isn’t like a firewall or antivirus program and therefore doesn’t help prevent harmful programs from being installed on your computer.
-What Data Execution Prevention does is to carefully monitor your programs to see if they’re using the system memory safely, by marking specific memory locations as “non-executable”, and monitoring programs that are attempting to run malicious code from a protected location.
+What Data Execution Prevention does is to carefully monitor your programs to see if they’re using the system memory safely.
+For this, it marks specific memory locations as “non-executable”, and monitors programs that attempt to execute code from a protected location.
+Certain legacy applications, particularly 32-bit ones, may require specific adjustments to run code effectively on modern operating systems.

 DEP is enforced by hardware and by software: